Why Your Brand Needs Best-of-Breed Marketing Technology

 - All methods work for all language versions and for all existing content.

-- Designers can add new themes (i.e., combinations of templates, CSS, Java, etc.) to implement alternative designs to entire experiences.
+- Designers can add new themes (i.e., combinations of templates, CSS, Java, etc.) to implement alternative designs to digital experiences.
 Once applied, existing content is immediately rendered in the new design.

 Separation of concerns, then, is a strategic imperative, especially in complicated settings with many touchpoints, countries, languages, and brands.
 Without it, teams struggle to scale and quickly run into overwhelming complexity.
 Too many dependencies kill agility, speed, and creativity.